ppernot/ReactorUI/docs/5-fluxes.md

 ### __Budget/Target__ tab

-Lsts ofthe main production and loss paths for the target species.
+List of the main production and loss paths for the target species.
 The main production path from the initial mixture is also estimated.
 The relative weight/contribution of each reaction is shown;
 it is based on the fluxes.